 - Final draft sent to Dr. Kalantzis for final approval with correct filename convention (your name, work type, brief description, date)

 - Dr. Kalantzis’ approval to proceed to examination

-- Final exam committee form filled out (your committee details can be found on our Google tracker; main roster and committee details tabs)
+- Final exam committee form filled out (your committee details can be found on your EDS Progress Report and the Final Dissertation and Defense Checklist Form)

 - PPT sent to Dr. Kalantzis and Dr. Francis, and receive approval

 - Committee-version of manuscript sent to Dr. Francis at least two weeks prior to the examination – make sure no change notes, no tracked changes, no comments, etc. Correct title page, etc. A clean version ready for committee’s eyes with the correct filename convention (your name, work type, brief description, date) .
 She will then distribute your work to your committee.

 - Monday night’s peer presentations per schedule (our normal zoom link)

 - Tuesday’s* committee presentation (different zoom link; in the calendar invite)